mayeco/patagonia/vercel.md

 Interact with Vercel CLI to deploy, manage, and configure applications on the Vercel platform.
 This workflow handles project deployment, domain management, environment variables, and other Vercel operations.

-## Steps
+## STEPS

+0. **LANGUAGE DETECTION**:
-0. Detect the user's input language (default to Spanish if not clearly English)
+   - Detect the user's input language (default to Spanish if not clearly English)
-1. If no clear English indicators are found, default to Spanish for all responses
+   - If no clear English indicators are found, default to Spanish for all responses
+   - Always provide responses in Spanish by default, unless the developer clearly specifies English.

-2. Identify the type of Vercel operation requested:
+1. **OPERATION IDENTIFICATION**: Identify the type of Vercel operation requested:
    - Project deployment and management
    - Domain and DNS configuration
    - Environment variables management
-   - Team and user account management
+   - Team and developer account management
    - Build and deployment settings
    - Analytics and monitoring
    - Function and API management

-3. **ENVIRONMENT VALIDATION**:
+2. **ENVIRONMENT VALIDATION**:
    - Execute: `vercel --version`
    - If command fails: STOP - "Vercel CLI not installed - ensure vercel is available"
    - Execute: `vercel whoami`
    - If command fails: STOP - "Not logged in to Vercel - run 'vercel login' first"
    - Check current project if applicable

-4. **COMMAND CONSTRUCTION**:
+3. **COMMAND CONSTRUCTION**:
    - Map operation to specific vercel command
    - Add required flags and options
    - Include project name, team, region as needed
    - Validate command syntax mentally

-5. **SAFETY CHECK**:
+4. **SAFETY CHECK**:
    - Scan command for destructive keywords: remove, delete, destroy
-   - If found: Ask user for explicit confirmation
+   - If found: Ask developer for explicit confirmation
-   - If user denies: STOP with safety message
+   - If developer denies: STOP with safety message
-   - If user confirms: Proceed to execution
+   - If developer confirms: Proceed to execution

-6. **COMMAND EXECUTION**:
+5. **COMMAND EXECUTION**:
    - Execute prepared vercel command
    - Set reasonable timeout (60-120 seconds for deployments)
    - Capture stdout, stderr, and exit code
    - If command fails: Parse error output and STOP with specific error message
    - Do NOT attempt alternative commands or installations

-7. Process command results:
+6. **RESULT PROCESSING**: Process command results:
-   - Display command output to user
+   - Display command output to developer
    - Interpret success/failure status
    - Provide next steps or follow-up actions
-   - Handle any required user confirmations
+   - Handle any required developer confirmations

 # 🚨🚨🚨 CRITICAL WARNING: DESTRUCTIVE OPERATIONS 🚨🚨🚨